GED® Study Guide: Wrong Answers Help You Learn

-Learning for HSE exams (the GED test, HiSET exam, or TASC test) is a self-driven activity, so test-takers need to take charge of their learning.
-Often, the only type of learning that a HSE student is familiar with is classroom learning, involving a lot of memorization of facts and dates and run by a teacher who directs what everyone should do.
+Learning for HSE exams (the GED test or HiSET exam) is a self-driven activity, so test-takers need to take charge of their learning.
+Often, the only type of learning that an HSE student is familiar with is classroom learning, involving a lot of memorization of facts and dates and run by a teacher who directs what everyone should do.
 Studying on your own is different and more effective.

 The HSE tests don't depend on memorization.
 They depend on understanding, and learning for understanding doesn't necessarily mean getting everything right.
 According to a recent study by Nate Kornell, Matthew Hays, and Robert Bjork at UCLA, making errors and mistakes as you learn can actually help you understand and remember.
 The results of this study showed that if students take hard tests or practice difficult questions and get the wrong answers, they learn better.